-Of the total of 8,605 mine/ERW casualties the Monitor recorded for 2016, at least 2,089 people were killed and another 6,491 people were injured; for 25 casualties, it was not known if the person survived or was killed.
+Of the total of 7239 mine/ERW casualties the Monitor recorded for 2017, at least 2,793 people were killed and another 4,431 people were injured; for 15 casualties, it was not known if the person survived or was killed.
 This marked another year of continued increase, which in 2016 was largely a result of more mine/ERW casualties recorded in countries experiencing armed conflict.
 The casualty total in 2016 is the second highest of all years in Monitor data except for 1999—the first year of Monitor recording.
 It also marked the highest number of casualties caused by improvised mines on record for the Monitor.

-(Last updated based on Landmine Monitor 2017 and Cluster Munition Monitor 2017)
+(Last updated based on Landmine Monitor 2018 and Cluster Munition Monitor 2018)